praxis-live/praxis-live/README.md

 ## Building the source code

-To build PraxisLIVE you'll need to clone the two repositories that make up the overall project - the PraxisCORE runtime and the PraxisLIVE editor.
+To build PraxisLIVE you'll need to clone the two repositories that make up the overall project - the PraxisCORE runtime and the PraxisLIVE IDE.

 ```
 git clone https://github.com/praxis-live/praxis.git